DLeLoup/IDE_Workshop/Readme.md

 ## Then what?
 Something difficult
 This should be in branch ID_01

-This happened after the merger.
+This is in Branch ID_01